 The national park Hat Chao Mai in southern Thailand in Trang province is one of the famous parks attracting nature lovers and watersports enthusiasts, but not many know that it is home to one of the secret spots in Thailand – the tiny Koh Kradan Island.

-Ko Kradan is known for its gorgeous coastal strip home to the clearest turquoise beaches that boast of abundant coral reef and marine life.
+Ko Kradan is known for its gorgeous coastal strip, home to the most transparent turquoise beaches that boast of abundant coral reefs and marine life.

 Mu Ko Libong Archipelago is home to one of the best hidden gems in Thailand – Ko Libong, the largest of the 500+ islands in the Andaman in the southern part of the country.